 The paper covers the following key themes, although the time framework may vary:

 - Most of the semester will then be spent on the investigation of international case studies - taken from the arts, literature, media and film - that engage the environment.
-Our case studies will be critically examined through a range of meetings, in class or in a public venue, with other lecturers, experts, artists, volunteers, and DCC employees.
-Students will be required to both engage in person with the people we will meet and to contribute their informed opinion through recourse to blogs and a journal
+Our case studies will be critically examined through a range of meetings, in class or in a public venue, with other lecturers, experts, artists, volunteers, and Dunedin City Council employees.
+Students will be required to both engage in person with the people we will meet and to contribute their informed opinion through recourse to blogs and a journal.

 - Towards the semester's end, students will have time to prepare their collaborative research projects, under the guidance of the paper lecturer.
 For those who are interested, there will be opportunities to collaborate with a few centres on / off campus and prepare their projects during the course of the semester.

 - Teaching Arrangements

 The paper meets for three hours a week, once for two consecutive hours.
-No lectures or tutorial.
+No lectures or tutorials.
 The paper follows the seminar format, i.e., students are asked to participate at all times.
 On Fridays we go on visits or host speakers.
 It will not be possible to record these classes.